hkdb/lmgate/README.md

 ## 💡 Why
 ---

-Most of the self-hosted LLM frameworks are designed to be run on local host with no authentication or rate limiting.
+Most of the self-hosted LLM frameworks are designed to be run on localhost with no authentication or rate limiting.
 However, the machine a user directly interacts with often lacks the GPU power their use cases demand.
 The result is a quiet but growing crisis: infrastructure built for the desktop, quietly bleeding onto the open internet.

 A joint investigation between SentinelOne SentinelLABS and Censys revealed 175,000 unique Ollama hosts across 130 countries operating without authentication, forming an "unmanaged, publicly accessible layer of AI compute infrastructure." - [source](https://thehackernews.com/2026/01/researchers-find-175000-publicly.html)